 What is the timetable for applications?

-Interviews of shortlisted applicants will take place between June and July 2017.
+Interview of shortlisted applicants will take place in July 2018.

-Final results will be released by August 2017.
-All applicants will be notified about the status of their application by August 2017 at the latest.
+All applicants will be notified about the status of their application by August 2018 at the latest.

 How do I submit an application?